-7 https://nabanet.com/naba-nbcu-movielabs-tv-luminance-industry-survey/
+9 https://nabanet.com/naba-nbcu-movielabs-tv-luminance-industry-survey/

+Discussion is under-way with industry bodies to address the differences in SDR levels arising from the two approaches, which should be formalized for international program exchange.
 Techniques are being investigated that should ensure that signals derived using either approach appear the same on consumer TVs.

 The human visual system response is very complicated and thus the evaluation of a color mapping will be subjective when deciding how to convert from a larger color volume to a smaller one.
-In some cases, it may be preferable to allow a hue shift in order to preserve saturation.
-The specific design of 3D LUTs make different choices regarding gamut/luma compression and when to allow hue shifts.
+Some suggest that it may be preferable to allow a hue shift in order to preserve saturation.
+The specific design of 3D LUTs make different choices regarding gamut/luma compression and when to allow hue shifts to preserve saturation.
 It is important to test the implementation of every conversion for objective accuracy as well as subjective perceptual choices.

-Figure 7, Figure 8 and Figure 9 use 533 sample points from the Sarnoff® Yellow Brick Road HLG Test Pattern of the "Color Space & Monitor (CSM) Test Pattern Suite" (max luminance constrained to 2300 cd/m2) (Figure 6) to compare three different HLG-BT.2100 to SDR-BT.709 conversion methods.
+Figure 7, Figure 8 and Figure 9 use 533 sample points from the Sarnoff® Yellow Brick Road HLG Test Pattern of the "Color Space & Monitor (CSM) Test Pattern Suite" (max luminance constrained to 2300 cd/m2) (Figure 6) to compare three different HLG-BT.2100 [5] to SDR-BT.709 [2] conversion methods.
 Each plot displays the results in ITP space (see Section 7.4) with plots of the color components (T/P).
 The T/P plots demonstrate different subjective choices in color mapping, by objectively visualizing hue shifts and saturation against reference plots.
 It demonstrates the importance of assessing the results of down-mapping using objective measurements in addition to subjective observations on reference displays to fully evaluate how well the down-mapping methods are able to preserve the original intent.

-Figure 7, Figure 8 and Figure 9 show reference paths towards the primaries of BT.2020 (in blue), BT.709 (in green), and the conversion (in red).
+Figure 7, Figure 8 and Figure 9 show reference paths towards the primaries of BT.2020 [3] (in blue), BT.709 (in green), and the conversion (in red).
 In addition, an outline of the extent of the color spaces in T/P space are shown (dotted lines).

 Figure 7: Method 1 is an example of a conversion from HLG to SDR that doesn't fully saturate some colors based on specific color mapping choices.
-Figure 8: Method 2 is an example of a conversion from HLG to SDR, where BT.2020 colors are immediately converted (hue shifted) so that they follow the BT.709 reference paths.
+Figure 8: Method 2 is an example of a conversion from HLG to SDR, where BT.2020 colors are immediately converted (hue shifted) so that they follow BT.709 primaries' paths.
 In Figure 9: Method 3 is a conversion that follows BT.2020 primaries while "in-gamut" for BT.709 and then performs a slight hue shift to align with the BT.709 primaries to achieve optimal saturation and preserve original artistic intent as close as possible within the confines of SDR.